TZstatsADS/Spring2020-Project1-Stephanielovdata/doc/Proj1_desc.md

 3. [wk2] Explore data for interesting trends and start writing your data story.

 #### Submission
-You should produce an R notebook (rmd and html files) in your GitHub project folder, where you should write a story or a blog post on happy moments based on your data analysis.
-Your story should be supported by your results and appropriate visualization
+You should produce an R notebook (rmd and html files) in your GitHub project folder, where you should write a story or a blog post on song lyrics based on your data analysis.
+Your story should be supported by your results and appropriate visualization.

 #### Repositary requirement